MANAGE User Guide

 To upload a video, you can first select a Brand by clicking on the Brand on the left side of the main screen.
 Under the Brand's profile details, click on the Upload Video button.

-Upload video.
+2. Upload video.
 You can upload a video file from your desktop (drag or select), or enter a video URL that leads directly to the video file (often the URL will end in a file extension like .mp4).
-If you've selected from your desktop, it will begin to upload, but you can continue with the process, just do not close this tab until it is finished.
+If you've selected from your desktop, it will begin to upload, but you can continue with the process; just do not close this tab until it is finished.
+NOTE: The limit for uploading from your desktop is 10gb.

-Enter Metadata.
+5. Enter Metadata.
 By default it will use the file names for title and description, and pass through Brand metadata as default values.
-If you wish.
-You can finish here and begin transcoding the video and you can edit metadata later.
+If you wish, you can finish here and begin transcoding the video and you can edit metadata later.
 Otherwise, please add metadata for each field.
 Only the ones with red stars are required.
 Please see Metadata Definitions for more information on each field.

 Linear Programs